AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

 ![](assets/unsubscribe-header.png)

-With Adobe Journey Optimizer, you can configure your email surface settings with an auto-generated one-click unsubscribe URL and mailto address in the email header, or include a one-click opt-out URL in your email body: when a recipient clicks the one-click opt-out link, recipient's unsubscribe request is processed accordingly.
+With Adobe Journey Optimizer, you can configure your email configuration settings with an auto-generated one-click unsubscribe URL and mailto address in the email header, or include a one-click opt-out URL in your email body: when a recipient clicks the one-click opt-out link, recipient's unsubscribe request is processed accordingly.

 <!--
 >[!AVAILABILITY]